TheNoobInventor/lidarbot/README.md

 <br/>

-Finally, the RPLIDAR A1 sensor is plugged into one of the USB ports of the Raspberry Pi 4.
+Finally, the Raspberry Pi camera is connected to the ribbon slot on the Raspberry Pi 4 and the RPLIDAR A1 sensor is plugged into one of the Pi 4's USB ports.

 <p align='center'>
   <img title='Top View' src=docs/images/top_view.jpg width="400">